Max Kepler Preview, Player Props: Twins vs. Rangers

-Max Kepler -- batting .382 in his past 10 games -- will be in action for the Minnesota Twins versus the Texas Rangers, with Max Scherzer on the hill, on September 1 at 8:05 PM ET.
+Max Kepler and his .488 on-base percentage over his past 10 games (166 points higher than his season-long percentage), will be in action for the Minnesota Twins versus the Texas Rangers and Jon Gray on September 3 at 2:35 PM ET.

+In his last game, he strung together two hits (going 2-for-3 with an RBI) against the Rangers.

 Max Kepler Game Info & Props vs. the Rangers